Passover Pecan Caramel Tart

 1 cup heavy cream

-1 tbsp unsalted Pareve Passover margarine, melted
+1 tbsp unsalted Pareve Passover margarine or butter, melted

 Ganache Glaze Topping:

 4 ounces semisweet chocolate, grated